alphamikle/el/README.md

 final String Function({required String username, required String day, required String friend}) someKey;
 ```

-You can embed arguments to any type of content - described, pluralized and nested (inside namespaces).
+You can embed arguments to any type of the content - simple, plural and nested (inside namespaces), or gender-specific.
 But there are some restrictions about argument names:

-1. An argument named `howMany` will always be of type `num` if it is inside a pluralization block (specified inside one of the following keys: zero, one, two, few, many, other)
+1. Argument named `howMany` will always be of type `num` if it is inside a pluralization block (specified inside one of the following keys: zero, one, two, few, many, other)
 2. The argument called `precision` will always be of type `double` if it is inside a pluralization block (see above)
 3. An argument called `gender` will always be of type `Gender` if it is specified inside the gender definition block (specified inside one of the following keys: female, male, other)